SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Nbctf/Nbctf.md

         if __name__ == "__main__":
             app.run(port=1337)

-- `Main.py` allows users to make request with the aid of the `requests.get()` method.Sinc the flask application is running on the server,we can make a request to http://127.0.0.1:1337/flag to get the flag.Although, the code restricts users from adding "127","x","flag" and using 2 dots to the url they want to make a request to.
+- `Main.py` allows users to make request with the aid of the `requests.get()` method.Since the flask application is running on the server,we can make a request to http://127.0.0.1:1337/flag to get the flag.Although, the code restricts users from adding "127","x","flag" and adding 2 dots to the url.

       #!/usr/local/bin/python